input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### Congestion

 A coarse study exercised several aspects of `peras-iosim` in a simulation experiment involving network congestion: simulation/analysis workflow, scalability and performance, and observability.
 A full factorial experiment varied bandwidth and latency on a small network with semi-realistic Peras parameters.
 Each block has its maximum size: i.e., each block is completely full of transactions.
-There were  250 nodes with fivefold connectivity and a mean of 25 committee members; latency varied from 0.25 s to 1.00 s and bandwidth varied from 8 Mb/s to 400 Mb/s, but other parameters remained constant.
+There were  250 nodes with fivefold connectivity and a mean of 25 committee members; latency varied from 0.25 s to 1.00 s, and bandwidth varied from 8 Mb/s to 400 Mb/s, but other parameters remained constant.

 The main caveat is that the memory pool and other non-block/non-vote messages were not modeled.
 Several findings were garnered from this experiment:

 - A threshold is readily detectable at a bandwidth of ~20 Mb/s.
     - It is important to realize that this simulation was neither calibrated to realistic conditions nor validated.
     - Much better empirical data inputs for on node processing times (e.g., signature verification, block assembly, etc.) are needed.
 - Non-block and not-vote messages such as those related to the memory pool must be accounted for in congestion.
-- The existing `peras-iosim` event logging and statistics system easily supports analyses such as this.
+- The existing `peras-iosim` event logging and statistics system easily supports analyses such as these.

 The following diagram shows the cumulative bytes received by nodes as a function of network latency and bandwidth, illustrating the threshold below which bandwidth is saturated by the protocol and block/vote diffusion.